JuanIsturiz/JuanIsturiz/README.md

-Hi! 👋 I'm Juan Isturiz
+Juan Isturiz
 =============================

-Junior Fullstack Developer
+Fullstack Developer
 -------------------------------------

-I've been coding from +2 years, on my path I've been working on projects that involves simple web pages, mostly react applications and REST APIs.
+I've been coding for +2 years, on my path I've been working on projects that involves mostly react applications and REST APIs.
 Always trying to learn something new to improve as a profesional.

 I've started my journey as a frontend developer where I focused mostly on the React.js environment, but my path didn't end there, backend was the next step so I learned how to implement it with my JavaScript knowledge, now I'm able to do things such as setting up the server, user authentication, online payments and manage databases.

-Later I became curious and started developing mobile apps and ended up making a small social media from scratch.
+Later I became curious and learned how to develop mobile apps.

-*   🧠  Currently learning Docker
-*   ✉️  You can contact me at [juanandresisturiz@gmail.com](mailto:juanandresisturiz@gmail.com)
+You can contact me at [juanandresisturiz@gmail.com](mailto:juanandresisturiz@gmail.com)
-*   ⚡  I'm a Tryhard on every aspect.

-### 💻 Tech Skills
+Tech Skills

 <p align="left">
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"><img src="https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E" alt="JavaScript" /></a>